 Not For You?
 Try This

 Sourdough starters are not for everyone!
 But if you still love high-quality, sourdough bread products, be sure to check out our friends at Wildgrain.
 They offer a sourdough subscription box, and it is absolutely fantastic.
 You can get $10 off your first box with the code CLARKS_10.
-Watch our review video below!
+Watch our review video below or check out our full review here.

 And there you have it – everything I wish I had known and that I’ve learned through this natural yeast/sourdough starter journey.
 Please comment with any tips you have or recipes that you love.
 We will be sharing some of our favorite recipes over the next few months!